-These were the words of my 6-year-old son at 7:35am on a cold Wednesday morning.
+These were the words that came out of my 6-year-old son’s mouth at 7:35am on a cold Wednesday morning.
 He has said “I love you” many times, but never once has he thanked me for loving him.
 Hearing these words made all my tears, frustration, determination and perseverance of the past few years meaningful.
 I’ll take you back to the beginning.

 Since day one, my little boy has been loud and proud; the child that you would hear before you’d see.
 His overexcitement and enthusiasm made every day fun and the odd shopping trip quite stressful.
 But, that’s Joey and he reminds me of myself as a child.

 He went to nursery when he was two and moved onto pre-school at four.
 In both places, he developed as a person.
 Seeing this dramatic change in him I was excited for him to go to school and see where the next stage would take him.